 FIRST, though they don’t feed birds, bird baths provide birds of all kinds with a refreshing drink and a means for bathing.
 For this reason, bird baths probably provide the best possible choice for attracting birds to a window or a special place in the landscaping.

-SECOND, thistle-seed tube feeders are excellent attractors of passerine birds in the Fringillidae family.
+SECOND, nyjer-seed tube feeders are excellent attractors of passerine birds in the Fringillidae family.
 Besides being some of the most colorful birds found in nature, passerine fringillids — known mostly as finches — sport gentle natures, exhibit an unusual, bouncing flight style, and sing enchanting songs.
-Thistle-seed feeders usually do not attract rats or mice to the areas where they are placed.
-To begin with, thistle seeds are packed in the feeders in a way that allows the birds that feed there to pull out one seed at a time, without wasting seeds in the process.
-Thus birds that feed in thistle-seed feeders do not scatter the feeder’s seeds on the ground as do birds feeding in ordinary birdseed feeders.
-Furthermore, because the seeds stored in thistle-seed feeders are so small, each seed provides only a small amount of dense nutrient to the animals that feed on them, and rodents do not find them as attractive as ordinary birdseed.
+Nyjer-seed feeders usually do not attract rats or mice to the areas where they are placed.
+To begin with, the tiny nyjer seeds are packed in the feeders in a way that allows the birds that feed there to pull out one seed at a time, without wasting seeds in the process.
+Thus birds that feed in nyjer-seed feeders generally do not scatter the feeder’s seeds on the ground as do birds feeding in ordinary birdseed feeders.
+Furthermore, because the seeds stored in nyjer-seed feeders are so small, each seed provides only a small amount of dense nutrient to the animals that feed on them, and rodents do not find them as attractive as ordinary birdseed.